ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>React Native’s new architecture is here!
 Get no delays and extreme app performance! 🚀</blockquote>

 <h3>4.
-Kotlin Data Types Defined: In-Depth Explanation: - <a href="https://medium.com/@mirzaadil/kotlin-data-types-defined-in-depth-explanation-4ebe363daf6d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Seamlessly Navigating and Returning: A Guide to Using Flutter’s InAppWebView - <a href="https://medium.com/@lazy_mind/seamlessly-navigating-and-returning-a-guide-to-using-flutters-inappwebview-081cff6237af" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mirza Adil`**
+✍️ **posted by `Suraj Kandel`**

-<blockquote>Kotlin is a modern programming language, created by JetBrains, that increases developer productivity and provides a safe coding approach.</blockquote>
+<blockquote>In many applications, there’s often a need to integrate existing web pages directly into the app to provide seamless access to web content…</blockquote>

 <h3>5.
 Enable Composable Views Sharing Across Modules Without Dependency Constraint - <a href="https://medium.com/mobile-app-development-publication/enable-composable-views-sharing-across-modules-without-dependency-constraint-a7290257d987" target="_blank" rel="noopener noreferrer">link</a></h3>